yeswecamp/Perfect-Heist-2-LUA-Modding/README.md

 ### 2. Create a Script

-Choose a category and create a new script.
+Choose a category (like `Scripts`) and create a new script.
 The game generates boilerplate code for you.
 Click **Edit File** icon to edit the `.lua` file in your preferred text editor (Notepad, VS Code, etc.).

+Script Categories:

+`Scripts:` basic script useful for basic logic like changing the class of a player, or changing the round victory conditions `Actors:` can be placed inside level editor maps, or spawned by other scripts.
+Modpack Actors exist in the world, can have display meshes, and can be interacted with
+`Classes:` define a completely new robber or cop class, with their own abilities, skins, and weapons

+`Assets:` doesn't contain any logic; instead, it is a folder where `.mp3`, `.png`, and `.fbx` files live that are referenced by other scripts inside the modpack

 ### 3. The Event System

+After opening your newly created `.lua` file in your favorite text editor, you will see some basic, pregenerated code.
 All mod logic is driven by **events**.
 You register a function to run when a specific event fires:

 ```lua